Dynamical black hole entropy beyond general relativity from the Einstein frame

 The rest of the paper is organized as follows.
-In section \ref{sec2} we introduce the geometric setup and impose gauge conditions on perturbations.
-In Section \ref{sec3} we generalize Visser and Yan's pedagogical proof of the physical process first law for GR to non-vacuum solutions, and study the second-order behavior of the dynamical black hole entropy for vacuum perturbations.
-In Sections \ref{sec4} and \ref{sec5} we present the proof of both the physical process first law and the comparison first law for those theories, study the second-order behavior of the dynamical black hole entropy for vacuum perturbations, and determine the relationship between the dynamical black hole entropy and the Wald entropy of the generalized apparent horizon in the original frame.
-Section \ref{sec6} is devoted to the summary of the paper and some discussions.
-In Appendix \ref{appendix} we calculate the modified canonical energy flux for $f(R)$ gravity via the covariant phase space formalism, and give a non-trivial check of the second-order behavior of $S_{\text{dyn}}$ for vacuum perturbations.
+In Sec. \ref{sec2} we introduce the geometric setup and impose gauge conditions on perturbations.
+In Sec. \ref{sec3} we generalize Visser and Yan's pedagogical proof of the physical process first law to non-vacuum solutions, and study the second-order behavior of the dynamical black hole entropy for vacuum perturbations in GR.
+In Secs. \ref{sec4} and \ref{sec5} we present the proof of both the physical process first law and the comparison first law for $f(R)$ gravity and canonical scalar-tensor theory, study the second-order behavior of the entropy for vacuum perturbations in those theories, and determine the relationship between the dynamical black hole entropy and the Wald entropy of the generalized apparent horizon in the original frame.
+Sec. \ref{sec6} is devoted to the summary of the paper and some discussions.
+In Appendix \ref{appendix} we calculate the modified canonical energy flux for $f(R)$ gravity via the covariant phase space formalism, and give a nontrivial check of the second-order behavior of $S_{\text{dyn}}$ for vacuum perturbations.

 We will mainly follow the notation and conventions of \cite{Wald:1984rg}.
 Throughout this paper, we set $c = \hbar = k_B = 1$ while keep Newton's constant $G_D$ explicit.